 - 1232.5.1 Launching area: blue border markings.
-To increase the visual effect of speed, the markings need to be intermittent. - 1232.5.2 Timing zone: red pennons every 10 meters.
+To increase the visual effect of speed, the markings need to be intermittent. - 1232.5.2 Timing zone: Red pennons may be used.
+If red pennons are used, they must be placed every 15 meters.
 In addition, the end of the zone must be extended by red marking on both side and marked across its entire width by a red coloured line on the snow.
 This line must be at least 50 cm broad, and clearly visible from the competition track. - 1232.5.3 Run-out area: , the end of which will be marked across its entire width by a green or blue coloured line or red coloured line in the snow.
 This line must also be at least 50 cm broad and clearly visible from the track; if no line is available, blue or green pennons on the side of the run-out must be set.
 Competitors are not permitted to brake or turn before this line.
 Further markings may then be used to indicate the run-out line, but spaced at 15m intervals.